scaleoutsean/longhorny/README.md

 `pair` pairs volumes.
 This may be disruptive!
 Say you have a workload on DST using Volume ID 52.
 Now you pair Volume ID 3 from SRC with Volume ID 52 from DST with `--pair "3,52"` and Longhorny yanks the volume from your workload at the destination site making it read-only (i.e. replicationTarget, which means read-only)!
 Yikes!
 Except Longhorny doesn't do that - it will reject to pair two volumes with the identical access property (readWrite, in this case).
 You'd have to set Volume ID 52 at the destination to replicationTarget before `pair` with DST/52 could do anything for you.

 `unpair` does the opposite from `pair`.
 Longhorny **cannot know if the volumes you aim to unpair are in use**.
-To minimize the idiotic moves (present parties excluded), Longhorny does not accept more than one unpair pair (?) at a time. `--data "1,51;2,52 volume --pair` will work, but `--data "1,51;2,52 volume --unpair` shouldn't.
+To minimize the idiotic moves (present parties excluded), Longhorny does not accept more than one unpair pair (?) at a time. `volume --pair --data "1,51;2,52` will work, but `volume --unpair --data "1,51;2,52` shouldn't.
 But you can create a Bash loop and run Longhorny if you want to unpair many pairs at once.
 Unpaired volumes aren't "deleted" or anything like that, they're just unpaired.

 `prime-dst` creates *new* volumes, but is a low action.
 As the help string says, its `DATA` format is different from regular `volume`-scope actions:

 - The first element is a pair of integers: Account ID at SRC and Account ID at DST, e.g. `10,20;`
 - The second is a list of integers, e.g. `101,102,103,104`: volume IDs owned by the first Account ID 10 from `--src` site

-Therefore, `--src SRC --dst DST --data "10,20;101,102,103,104" volume --prime-dst` would take volumes 101-104 belonging to the account ID 10 at the SRC site and create very similar (apart from volume IDs, for example) volumes for the account ID 20 at the DST site.
-Then we could prepare those new volumes for pairing so that the source site's volume IDs 101-104 can be paired with (say) the destination site's volume IDs 40-43 using `--data "101,40;102,41;103,42;104,43 volume --pair`.
+Therefore, `--src SRC --dst DST volume --prime-dst --data "10,20;101,102,103,104"` takes volumes 101-104 belonging to the account ID 10 at the SRC site and creates very similar (apart from volume IDs, for example) volumes for the account ID 20 at the DST site.
+Then we could prepare those new volumes for pairing so that the source site's volume IDs 101-104 can be paired with (say) the destination site's volume IDs 40-43 using ` volume --pair --data "101,40;102,41;103,42;104,43`.
 Diff-priming the destination would be useful when a bunch of volumes are added to the source side, but I don't know if anyone has that problem so I haven't attempted to solve it.

 Note that `prime-dst` changes the new volumes at the destination to `replicationTarget`, based on the logic that most users would want to immediately pair them.
 If you need to flip them to readWrite mode (and later back, for pairing), see the PowerShell commands below.